-The Small Group Team concept is working as intended giving senior microEP students an opportunity to develop their leadership skills and more direct access to the program management to explore and implement new initiatives to help other students in the program with their professional and academic development.
+The Small Group Team concept is working as intended giving senior MicroEP students an opportunity to develop their leadership skills and more direct access to the program management to explore and implement new initiatives to help other students in the program with their professional and academic development.

 Annual student performance reviews (Indirect): This process addresses outcomes 1, 2, 3, 4, and 6.
-Assessment and analysis will begin on May 1st.
-Results will be reported for the current academic year by May 31st.
+Assessment of the report year will begin on January 15th of the following year and results will be reported by May 31st.

 An annual review process was established by the Graduate School several years ago that is designed to tell the student if they are making satisfactory research and academic progress toward their degree, or if they are not.
-The microEP grad program expanded the feedback forms significantly to allow the major professor to separately address the quantity and quality of a student's work in many different performance attributes including academic progress, interaction with professor, interaction with other students, laboratory work, research documentation, thesis/dissertation progress, and research planning.
+The MicroEP grad program expanded the feedback forms significantly to allow the major professor to separately address the quantity and quality of a student's work in many different performance attributes including academic progress, interaction with professor, interaction with other students, laboratory work, research documentation, thesis/dissertation progress, and research planning.
 The student fills out a self-assessment and then brings that document with him/her to the meeting with the major professor, which gives the student practice in how to align their self-assessment of their work to their direct supervisor's assessment.
-All review forms are then reviewed by Assistant Director Panneer Selvam to both create a program wide composite view and to identify any students that need further program level performance review before the forms are forwarded to the Graduate School.
+All review forms are then reviewed by Associate Director Panneer Selvam to both create a program wide composite view and to identify any students that need further program level performance review before the forms are forwarded to the Graduate School.